CIBC-Internal/python/Doc/library/asyncio-eventloop.rst

 Error Handling API
 ------------------

-Allows to customize how exceptions are handled in the event loop.
+Allows customizing how exceptions are handled in the event loop.

-.. method:: BaseEventLoop.set_exception_handler(handler)
+.. method:: AbstractEventLoop.set_exception_handler(handler)

    Set *handler* as the new event loop exception handler.